 We particularly like using the Web Clipper browser extension to save web pages; the ability to set reminders, and the integration with Siri for taking voice notes.
 You can search your notes not only by text, but also by tags, the date they were created, the type of media they contain, the location where you created them, and even more.

-There are two paid-for versions: Evernote Premium for individuals, and Evernote Business for, well, you guessed it.
-The former includes sync across unlimited devices (you only get two in the free plan), a 200MB maximum note size, 10GB monthly upload limit, and the abilities to access notes offline and annotate PDFs.
-The Business plan, meanwhile, offers even larger uploads and some great team collaboration tools.
-Neither of these plans come cheap, it has to be said, but if you want the Rolls Royce option, you’ve come to the right place.
+There are two paid-for versions: Evernote Premium (opens in new tab) for individuals, and Evernote Teams (opens in new tab) for, well, it speaks for itself.
+The former includes sync across unlimited devices (you only get two in the free plan), a 200MB maximum note size, 10GB monthly upload limit, access to notes offline and the ability to annotate PDFs.
+The Teams plan, aimed at businesses, offers even larger uploads and some great team collaboration tools.
+Admittedly, neither of these comes cheap, but if you want the Rolls Royce of note-taking apps, this is it.

 There’s a free version of Bear if you just want to take notes on your iPad, but you’ll need to pay for the Pro subscription (opens in new tab) to sync them across devices.
 That also gives you extra export options, plus the ability to encrypt your notes, password-protect them, and unlock them using Face or Touch ID.

 Just be aware that even the Pro version is a purposely stripped down app.
 For example, there’s no formatting panel, just support for Markdown.
 If you want more features, look to Evernote or OneNote, but if you want a simple, minimalist app for iOS that gets the job done, there’s no better option.